 Low-carb diets like keto have a diuretic effect on your body – as in you’ll pee a lot more!
 You’ll also lose your typical hydration stores since carbs are stored in muscles and the liver as glycogen, which also stores water.
 Once you burn through these stores, you won’t retain as much water as your body is used to retaining.

-Not consuming enough water in the initial transition phase can cause an electrolyte imbalance and may lead to constipation, weakness, dizziness, nausea, cravings, and kidney issues.
+Staying hydrated will prevent a lot of unwanted keto side effects.
+Since your body will be recycling water a lot more efficiently than it normally does, be careful about staying hydrated throughout your transition.
+Not consuming enough water can cause an electrolyte imbalance and may lead to constipation, weakness, dizziness, nausea, cravings, and kidney issues.

 When I started my initial transition phase, I had all of the above-mentioned issues.
-It wasn’t pretty and I wanted to quit keto.
+It wasn’t pretty, and I wanted to quit keto.
 Instead, I did a little research and thought I probably was dehydrated.
-I added supplemental electrolytes like magnesium, potassium, and sodium to my diet and within 12 hours I was feeling better!
+I added supplemental electrolytes like magnesium, potassium, and sodium to my diet, and within 12 hours, I was feeling better!

 A cup of pickle juice is also a great electrolyte supplement – no added salt needed.